krukle/2DV516-Introduction-to-Machine-Learning/README.md

 3. **Decision trees, Ensemble methods, SVM, and Neural Networks**
    * Implementing decision trees, Random Forests, and Adaboost from scratch and using Scikit-learn library.
+   * Implementing SVM using Scikit-learn library.
-   * Implementing SVM and Neural Networks using Scikit-learn library.
+   * Implementing Neural Networks using TensorFlow and Scikit-learn library.
    * Exploring the effect of hyperparameters on the performance of the models.

 4. **Unsupervised learning**